patrickfrey/mewa/doc/tutorial.md

 ```Lua
 	typedb:def_reduction( destType, srcType, constructor, 1)
 ```
-The 1 as parameter is a value we will explain later.
+The 1 as parameter is an integer value we will explain later.
 ##### Resolve Type
 Types can be resolved by their name and a context type having a path of reductions to the context type declaration.
 ##### Derive type
 Types can be constructed by querying a reduction path from one type to another and constructing the type from the source type constructor by applying the list of constructors on this path.

-We will now inspect the example:
+Let's have a look at the example:

 #### Source
 ```lua